-- Individual Aircraft long-term maintenance where is will not be possible to bring an aircraft into compliance during the audit process; - Aircraft fleet not applicable to the scope of the audit.
-Eg. Rotary Wing; - Equipment not available within a specific aircraft type which is out of the control of the Operator;
+• Individual Aircraft long-term maintenance - where is will not be possible to bring an aircraft into compliance during the audit process;

+Aircraft fleet not applicable to the scope of the audit.
+Eg. Rotary Wing;

+• Equipment not available within a specific aircraft type which is out of the control of the

+Operator;
-If any such exemptions are identified, then this shall be clearly annotated in the Executive Summary section of the Audit Report.

-An exemption can also occur at the SARP level.
-Ie. a specific SARP can be identified as exempted for a valid reason that is out of the control of the Operator.
+If any such exemptions are identified, then this shall be clearly annotated in the Executive for a valid reason that is out of the control of the Operator.
 Again, this will be specifically highlighted in the Executive Summary of the Audit Report and mentioned the SARP as N/A in the checklist with a comment clarifying the reason and the associated conditions.